louadi/NEASE/README.md

 #### Get list of genes affecting pathways and their statistics
-path_id: Pathway ID.
+path_id: a string representing the Pathway ID.
 You can find pathways id in the enrichment table results.

 ```python